-If you have been offered a job as a dental assistant (under NOC 33100), you must have the licence to work in that occupation in B.C. at the time you apply to the BC PNP.
+If you have been offered a job under NOC 33100 dental assistants and dental laboratory assistants, you must have the licence to work in that occupation in B.C. at the time you apply to the BC PNP.

 3.8 Wages